 How old are the Atlantic salmon?

 Before the staff at the ARL stock Atlantic salmon into the St. Marys River, they mark each year class of fish by clipping a different fin.
 If you catch or view a fish on the Fish Cam you can tell the age of the fish based on which fin is clipped (see below).

 All fish are released in the spring of the year when they are 1-1/2 years old.
-Because the fish are clipped and released as yearlings, add 1 year to the year release above (so if a fish was caught with a left ventral clip, the fish likely is a two year old).
-How do I know what fin is clipped and which is the right or left side of the fish?
+Because the fish are clipped and released as yearlings, add 1 year to the year release above (so if a fish was caught with a left ventral clip, the fish likely is a four year old).
 See the diagram below to distinguish pectoral from ventral fins.
 To determine right or left, look at the fish head on; the fish’s left is on your right, and the fish’s right is on your left.
 In the diagram below, you are looking at the left side of the fish.

 Picture source: Kraft, C.E., D.M.
 Carlson, and M. Carlson.
 2006.
 Inland Fishes of New York (Online), Version 4.0.
 Department of Natural Resources, Cornell University, and the New York State Department of Environmental Conservation. www.dnr.cornell.edu/ext/fish/nyfish/

 What are the eel-like fish that are attached to some of the salmon?

 These are sea lamprey, a non-native parasite on large fish of the Great Lakes.
 Sea lamprey are jawless fishes that use their sucker like mouth to attach to the side of their host and using rasping teeth to expose tissue.
 They then feed off of tissue and fluids from their host.
 In some cases, sea lamprey can kill their host.
 If you watch closely on the Fish Cam, you will probably see many fish that bear sea lamprey scars.